 “Stephen is a master at meeting students where they are at in terms of skill, time, and interest.
 He's flexible with his scheduling.
 His prices are hard to beat.
 And he's available to answer your questions even outside of class.
 What more could you ask for?”

 “Stephen is patient, encouraging, friendly, and talented.
 The value of his service far surpasses the price.
 He tailors his lessons based on your style providing tabs for your favorite songs, as well as warm up exercises.
 In addition to all of that, he can send you audio AND video files of your lessons to review at your leisure.
 I would highly recommend his services to children and adults of all ages.
 (I am 37...if I can do it, so can you!)”

 “Stephen helped me reach new levels of playing (after I tried to teach myself for years).
 He tailored lessons to my style, and was very flexible with my demanding work schedule.
 If I hadn't moved, I'd still be taking lessons.”

-In addition to offering remote/online guitar lessons, I also teach beginner ukulele—and I can get someone started on bass guitar as well (although most serious bass guitar or ukulele students will want an instructor that specializes in their instrument after just a few lessons with me).
+In addition to offering online and in-person guitar lessons, I also teach beginner ukulele—and I can get someone started on bass guitar as well (although most serious bass guitar or ukulele students will want an instructor that specializes in their instrument after just a few lessons with me).
 I can also provide session/recording, performance, composition, and other (mostly guitar-specific) musical services.

 In need of a guitar player for a recording project?
 Put my years of experience on the stage and in the studio to work for you during your next recording...my specialties are blues, rock, metal, country and pop, but whatever the style or genre—whether you have charts and a specific guitar tone in mind, or even if you need me to create the whole thing from scratch—I have the skills and equipment to add exactly however much or little guitar your circumstance requires.
 Music projects, corporate videos, ads, movies, presentations, whatever...give me a call and we'll discuss the details.